Vandivier/data-science-practice/js/earhart-fellows/README.md

 Then read output.csv

+Known issues:
+1. The first and last record may be messed up.
+1. For now, non-adjacent-sponsor records must be handled manually

 ## Current Parse Rules
 This parse logic currently supports parsing these 8 variables:
 1. Academic year support was received